Stakes high as Seattle considers business tax for homeless

 Since 1986, Seattle voters have agreed five separate times to tax themselves to pay for affordable housing.
 Most recently, they approved a $290 million levy in 2016.

-"It's painful and it's embarrassing that we live in a city with so much financial prosperity and so many people without shelter," Lloyd David, the Polyclinic's executive director, told the council at a boisterous City Hall hearing where the council committee chairwoman admonished the chanting crowd and cleared the room at one point.
+"It's painful and it's embarrassing that we live in a city with so much financial prosperity and so many people without shelter," Lloyd David, executive director of the Polyclinic, a multispecialty medical clinic, told the council at a boisterous City Hall hearing where the council committee chairwoman admonished the chanting crowd and cleared the room at one point.

-But David said his multispecialty medical clinic has a profit margin of less than 1 percent and would have had an operating loss of almost $500,000 if the tax was in effect this year.
+But David said his clinic has a profit margin of less than 1 percent and would have had an operating loss of almost $500,000 if the tax was in effect this year.

 Tom Campanile, CEO of The Essential Baking Company, said the tax would cost his business $250,000 on top of the $250,000 in business taxes and $40,000 in property taxes it already pays.
 He said his margins are slim, and he can't pass costs on to grocery stores and other customers.